Little-Jelly/SSM_Base_Beans_Annotation/README.md

 from base di

-to user annotation to auto create bean
+to use annotation to auto create bean annotation + context:annotation-config

+to use bean's child attribute "autowired" no need of annotation need the setter method or need the constructor method(not default)